enspirit/wlang/README.md

 string `"Hello"` with the result of the higher-order function `($ )` and then the string `" !"`.
 Providing a concrete semantics to those high-order functions yields so called WLang _dialects_, as we've seen before.

+Having a well-defined semantics allows wlang to properly compile your user-defined dialect and its instantiation engine so as to preserve decent performances.
+The WLang architecture is a typical compiler chain.
+This means that, provided some additional coding, you could even define your own language/syntax and reuse the compilation mechanism, provided that you preserve the semantics above.

 ## Higher-order constructs